bangyadiii/ngemeal_service/README.md

 ## How to use this repository

 -   Rename the `.env.example ` file to `.env`.
 -   Fill the value in `.env` file based on your case.
-If you're my teammates in this project, ask me for the S3 credentials and AWS RDS credentials or you can MySQL.
+If you're my teammates in this project, ask me for the S3 credentials and AWS RDS credentials or you can MySQL and Storage built in Laravel.
 -   Run migration with :
     ```bash
     $ php artisan migrate